 Suppose you are not an Australian resident for tax purposes.
 In that case, you may still claim all the deductions mentioned previously (i.e. maintenance, property management costs, and depreciation) against your Australian sourced income.
 If your deductions are more significant than your Australian sourced income, you can carry forward any tax losses to future income years.

-Property prices do move cyclically (and it is possible to lose money on a property investment).
-However, the volatility in prices is much less than say shares, gold or foreign currencies.
-This property characteristic is why banks are happy to lend up to 95% (but not always to expats) of the property’s value at very low-interest rates.
+We all know by now that property prices move cyclically (and it is possible to lose money on a property investment).
+However, the price volatility is much less than shares, gold or foreign currency.
+This is why banks are happy to lend up to 95% (but not always to expats) of the property’s value at very low interest rates.

-Due to the property being a stable investment and assuming you meet the bank’s lending criteria, banks will readily lend money against the property.
-Relative to other loans (e.g.personal loans, credit cards, business loans, and car loans), borrowing to buy a property is very cheap, and you can borrow a large percentage of the value of the property (in some cases up to 95% of the value of the property).
+Because the property market is considered to be a stable investment, and assuming you meet the bank’s lending criteria, banks are likely to lend money against a property.
+Unlike other loans (including personal loans, credit cards, business loans, and car loans), borrowing to buy a property is very cheap.
+It’s even possible to borrow a large percentage of the property’s value.
+In some cases, it can be as high as up to 95% of the value of the property.

-Leverage provides you with the opportunity to have greater investment exposure to an asset with minimal contribution from your own funds.
-Obtaining finance as an Australian Expat is still possible, but it is getting harder.
-As a result, you are best talking to a mortgage broker that specialises in loans for expats.
+Leverage allows greater investment exposure to an asset with minimal contribution from your own funds.
+Obtaining finance as an Australian expat is still possible, but it is difficult.
+We recommend speaking with a mortgage broker specialising in expat loans.

-All good investment strategies should include a diversified portfolio of investments.
-Suppose all of your investments are held in direct share investments, managed funds, or through your superannuation.
-In that case, you are unlikely to have any exposure to Australian residential property in your investment portfolio.
-Investing in Australian Property (particularly residential property) is a good hedge against the volatility in the share and currency markets, as well as being a hedge against significant increases in rent if you don’t already own your own home.
+Every good investment strategy will include a diversified portfolio of investments.
+If all your assets are in direct share investments, managed funds, or via superannuation, you won’t have vital exposure to Australian residential property in your investment portfolio.
+Investing in Australian residential property is a good bet against any volatility in the share and currency markets and against significant increases in rent if you don’t already own your own home.

-One of the reasons I personally like investing in Australian property is that you are in control of adding value to your investment.
-With the right property selection, an owner can add value to their investment by doing a cosmetic makeover, a major renovation to the house, subdividing the land, or landscaping the garden.
-There are many ways an owner can add value to a property, that they cannot do with their share or managed fund investments.
+One of the reasons investors like Australian property is that they are in control of adding value to their investment.
+With robust property selection, an owner can add value to their acquisition by renovating, redecorating, subdividing the land, or landscaping the external areas.
+An owner may add value to a property, unlike their share or managed fund investments.